wnoizumi/wnoizumi.github.com/index.md

 ## About Willian

-He is professor at IFPR (Federal Institute of Parana).
+He is lecturer at IFPR (Federal Institute of Parana).
 In 2015, he obtained a master's degree in Informatics from the Pontifical Catholic University of Rio de Janeiro (PUC-RIO).
 He also holds a bachelor's degree in Informatics from the Maringa State University (UEM).
 He worked in research, development and consultancy projects in the Software Engineering Laboratory at PUC-RIO.
 He worked as software developer at HSBC GLT, Objective Solutions, and Cwork Sistemas.

 ## Education